Ratings for “The Oscars” Were Lower in 2018? Should We Ask Why or Look for Longer-Term Trends?

 The headlines I saw had a lot of two-data-point comparisons.
 Headlines sometimes gave the percentage decrease in viewers or how many million fewer viewers there were.
 Many talked about “record low” but if you're tracking a metric “record low” or “all-time high” doesn't mean there's a “special cause.”
 That “record low” could still be noise in the system.

-The Wall Journal confused the “ratings” number (percentage of households with TVs) with the number of viewers.
+The Wall Street Journal confused the “ratings” number (percentage of households with TVs) with the number of viewers.

 Academy Awards Pull In Record-Low Ratings